SEVEN Networks: Mobile messaging

-System SEVEN mobile email is a server-assisted solution, where access to a user's email account appears to originate from IP addresses hosted by SEVEN (208.87.200.0 - 208.87.207.255) or its customers.
+System SEVEN mobile email is a server-assisted service, where access to a user's email account appears to originate from IP addresses hosted by SEVEN (208.87.200.0 - 208.87.207.255) or its customers.
 Although done with the user's permission, email service providers may flag these as potential hacking attempts and have raised security concerns, most recently with Microsoft Outlook for Android and iOS.

 Partners

-The firm works with mobile platform providers, device manufacturers, email messaging solutions and providers of services in the cloud, and infrastructure partners, to sell mobile messaging services.
+The firm works with mobile platform providers, device manufacturers, email messaging services, providers of services in the cloud, and infrastructure partners, to sell mobile messaging services.

 Its systems use commonly deployed mobile platforms including Android, Bada, BREW, J2ME, Symbian and Windows Mobile.
 They work on products from device manufacturers, including HTC, INQ, LG, Motorola, Nokia, Sanyo, Samsung, and Sony Ericsson; and are embedded in over 550 device types.
 The firm has partnered with many of the top Internet service providers including Google, Microsoft (Exchange and Windows Live) and Yahoo!, and infrastructure providers such as Equinix, Savvis and Oracle.